iamtheyammer/gam-cros-win-wrapper/README.md

 Before running, make sure that you can run `gam print cros` and from that command you get a bunch of 36 character ids, like this: `90a79523-658p-686y-bf20-19638646153c`. `gam` must be in your PATH.

 Installation of this app is simple.
-Just pop on over to the [releases page](https://github.com/iamtheyammer/gam-cros-win-wrapper/releases/latest), and download the exe.
+Just pop on over to the [**beta** releases page](https://github.com/iamtheyammer/gam-cros-win-wrapper/releases/latest), and download the msi.
 It should run on both x86 and x64 platforms.
-It's a portable app, so no "installation" is required.

-Note: if you'd like the latest build (not verified stable, but *should* work), download the ChromebookGUI.exe file from [ChromebookGUI/bin/Release/ChromebookGUI.exe (or click here!)](https://github.com/iamtheyammer/gam-cros-win-wrapper/raw/master/ChromebookGUI/ChromebookGUI/bin/Release/ChromebookGUI.exe)
+Note: if you'd like the latest **alpha** build (not verified stable, but *should* work), download the Installer.msi file from [ChromebookGUI/Installer/Release/Installer.msi (or click here!)](https://github.com/iamtheyammer/gam-cros-win-wrapper/raw/master/ChromebookGUI/Installer/Release/Installer.msi)

-#### If you would like an email when this project gets a new release, or you would like to provide a little information about how you found ChromebookGUI, please click [here](https://goo.gl/forms/INpW33oJajuJhyBF2).
+Once installed, the app will let you know when there is an update available.
+If you download an alpha build, you'll get notifications when a new alpha release is available, and if you download a beta build, you'll only get notifications when new beta builds are available.

+### Uninstalling

+This app can be uninstalled from your system by going:
+- Windows 10 Version >1704 **only**: Settings (Win+I) -> apps -> ChromebookGUI -> Uninstall.
+- Every other windows (works on 10 too): Either go run (Win+R) and type in "appwiz.cpl" or go to Control Panel -> Programs and Features.
+Then, look for ChromebookGUI and press Uninstall.

 ## Usage